What IV is good for cold?

 • IV Drip: This one is more gradual, providing larger volumes over 45-60 minutes.
 As the IV drip releases the hydration, vitamins, and medications at a steady stream for absorption into the body, the patient can just relax.

-Read about Everything you need to know about dermal fillers and thread lifts in Elegant Hoopoe website.
+Read about dermal fillers and thread lifts in Elegant Hoopoe website.

 Is IV Therapy for Colds Effective?